 Old London New London

 Exeter Change in the Strand was a Georgian phenomenon.
 At street level a jumble of shops and stalls extended along the pavement, but the upper two floors housed a remarkable mengerie.
-The Change was pulled down in 1829.
+An elephant by the name of Chuny lived and died there.

 The College of Arms, which is the home of all things heraldic, has been in Queen Victoria Street in the City of London since 1555.
 The site has not changed much.